quintans/eventsourcing/README.md

 This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS and eventually be consumed by a projector.

 This project offers implementation for the following:

+Other than the event store and the event streaming I also implemented a simple orchestration layer for the event consumer on the read side to create projections.

+> Creating a projection may take hours or even days, depending on the amount of event history so it is a good idea to create a projection on the side and start using it after it has catch up.

 **Event Stores**
 * MySQL